osTicket/osTicket/README.md

 be presented and will walk you through the rest of the process.
 (The couple clicks needed to go through the process are pretty boring to describe).

+### Upgrading from v1.6
 **WARNING**: If you are upgrading from osTicket 1.6, please ensure that all
     your files in your upload folder are both readable and writable to your http server software.
 Unreadable files will not be migrated to the database during the upgrade and will be effectively lost.

+After upgrading, we recommend migrating your attachments to the database or to the new filesystem plugin.
+Use the `file` command-line applet to perform the migration.

+    php manage.php file migrate --backend=6 --to=D

 View the UPGRADING.txt file for other todo items to complete your upgrade.